-Comparative Net Health Benefit

-- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - B = "Incremental" High certainty of a small net health benefit - C = "Comparable"- High certainty of a comparable net health benefit - D= "Negative"- High certainty of an inferior net health benefit - B+= "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Incremental" Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit - C- = "Comparable or Inferior" Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit C++ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health - benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a small or substantial net health benefit, small (but nonzero) likelihood of a negative net health benefit - I = "Insufficient" Any situation in which the level of certainty in the evidence is low

-Table 4.16.
-Summary of Efficacy and Harms of Nadofaragene Firadenovec, Oportuzumab Monatox, Pembrolizumab, and Gemcitabine ± Docetaxel

-Trial Intervention Population CR at 3 months, n (%) HGRFS at 12 months, n (%) Median Duration of response Discontinuation due to any AE Phase III Nadofaragene Overall 59.6% 30.5% NR Filase III firadenovec CIS± HG Ta/T1 53.4% 24.3% NR 1.9% Oportuzumab Overall NR 29% NR VISTA Oportuzuma monatox CIS± HG Ta/T1 40% 20% 287 days (9.6 months) 3.8% Keynote 057 Pembrolizumab CIS± HG Ta/T1 40.6% NR 16.2 months 9.8% Dalbagni 2006 and Skinner 2013 Gemcitabine Overall 40-50% 21-28% 3.6 -6.1 months 12% Steinberg 2020 Gemcitabine with Docetaxel Overall NR 60-69%† NR 9.4%††

-CIS: carcinoma in situ, CR: complete response, N: total, NR: no response, Ta: non-invasive papillary carcinoma, T1: tumor invading sub-epithelial connective tissue (lamina propria)
+Comparative Clinical Effectiveness

+A = "Superior" - High certainty of a substantial (moderate-large) net health benefit

+B = "Incremental" - High certainty of a small net health benefit

+C = "Comparable"- High certainty of a comparable net health benefit

+D= "Negative"- High certainty of an inferior net health benefit

+B+= "Incremental or Better" - Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit

+C+ = "Comparable or Incremental" - Moderate certainty of a comparable or small net health benefit, with high certainty of at least a comparable net health benefit

+C- = "Comparable or Inferior" - Moderate certainty that the net health benefit is either comparable or inferior with high certainty of at best a comparable net health benefit

+C++ = "Comparable or Better" - Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit

+P/I = "Promising but Inconclusive" - Moderate certainty of a small or substantial net health benefit, small likelihood of a negative net health benefit

+I = "Insufficient" - Any situation in which the level of certainty in the evidence is low

+Figure 4.3 Phase III results of Oportuzumab monatox: Complete Response and High-Grade Recurrence Free Survival, CIS ± Ta/T1 and Ta/T1

+Figure 4.4 Phase II results of Pembrolizumab: Complete Response, CIS ± Ta/T1

-Results from studies of the interventions and comparators of interest are presented in Table 4.16.
+Results from studies of the interventions of interest are presented in Figures 4.2-4.4.
 The single arm studies of nadofaragene firadenovec and oportuzumab monatox demonstrate rates of CR and RFS that appear to be greater than would be expected based on historical data.
+By comparison, in the mixed CIS and Ta/T1 study populations for two phase II studies of gemcitabine, recurrence free survival (of any type) at 12 months was 21-28%^{22,23}.
+In the retrospective study of sequential gemcitabine and docetaxel, HGRFS at 12 months was 60% in the CIS population and 69% in the HG Ta/T1 population 18.

-Few serious harms were reported and there were low discontinuation rates.
+Few serious harms were reported and there were low discontinuation rates (1.9% for nadofaragene firadenovec and 3.8% for oportuzumab monatox)^{19,20}.
+In the phase II trial, 9.8% of patients discontinued pembrolizumab.
+Discontinuations of 9-12% were reported for gemcitabine with or without docetaxel^{18,55,67,75}.
 Nadofaragene firadenovec is given much less frequently than oportuzumab monatox.
 This is a benefit in itself, especially during the COVID pandemic when patients and caregivers may be reluctant to come for office visits.

 The single-arm trials limit the ability to compare nadofaragene firadenovec and oportuzumab monatox to each other and to the comparators.
-In addition, uncertainties caused by lack of comparator arms in the studies, varied patient populations and histologies, differences in prior treatments, and lack of long-term follow-up limit the ability to reach conclusions about the therapies in comparison with best supportive care, and preclude reaching conclusions comparing the therapies with each other or with the comparator therapies.
+The lack of a placebo or active comparator, though meeting FDA guidance, results in uncertainty about the magnitude of benefit of these new agents.
+In addition, varied patient populations and histologies, differences in prior treatments, short-term outcomes reported in a relatively small number of individuals, and lack of long-term follow-up limit the ability to reach conclusions about the therapies in comparison with best supportive care, and preclude reaching conclusions comparing the therapies with each other or with the comparator therapies.
+Finally, since most patients treated with nadofaragene firadenovec and oportuzumab monatox will end up having progression or recurrence over time, it remains to be seen whether delaying potentially curative therapy with cystectomy leads to greater long-term disease related mortality.
+The magnitude of any such increase in mortality would be key to assessing the balance between benefits and harms.